 Blight elimination on lots that border parks opens up possibilities for reuse.
-Most importantly, removing unsafe and damaged structures that made parks seem dangerous and uninviting will reshape public image and encourage recreation use.
+Most importantly, removing unsafe and damaged structures that can make parks dangerous and uninviting will reshape public image and encourage recreation use.

-This land could be taken on, maintained, and productively utilized by another neighbor, church, or community group.
-In certain circumstances the land could be incorporated into the park, increasing the amount of green space in the City.
+This land can be taken on, maintained, and productively utilized by neighbors, churches, or community groups.
+In certain circumstances, the land could be incorporated into the park, increasing the amount of green space in the City.